swaroopar/inprogress-engineer/docs/browsers/cors.md

 :::tip[For Browsers]
 These headers are used by browsers to avoid sending the request to the web server if the preflight response doesn't satisfy the conditions.
-This provides security and also avoid unnecessary calls to web server.
+This provides security and also avoids unnecessary calls to the web server.
 :::

 ![origin-headers](../../static/img/cors.excalidraw.png)